Do you support a family member, friend or neighbour?

-Caring for the Carer is a short-term carer support service and will provide extra respite to give you, the carer, some breathing space to do whatever you need to do.
-You can get free support through the service.
+Here to Help is a support service to provide extra respite to those who support and care, giving some breathing space to do whatever they need to do.
+We provide free support through the service.

-As a carer you often do everything you can to minimise the need for formal care and support for the person you look after, but every now and then there comes a time when you need help.
+If you support or care for someone, you often do everything you can to minimise the need for formal care and support for the person you look after, but every now and then there comes a time when you need help or a break.
 When that happens, you need help NOW.

-Presently no statutory funding for such support exists, but we want to change that: Caring for the Carer is aimed at better understanding the needs of rural carers and finding out what sort of support you want:
+Presently no statutory funding for such support exists, but we want to change that: Here to Help is a support service that offers:

 Who is a carer?